 What is Sex Therapy?

-Very often people struggle with their sexual difficulty in silence feeling embarrassed and ashamed unable to discuss their issues with anyone.
+Very often people struggle with a sexual difficulty in silence feeling embarrassed and ashamed , unable to discuss their issues with anyone.
 Psychosexual Therapy helps both individuals and couples to overcome this.

 What Sex Therapy is not

 It is not a quick fix.
-Some problems take longer that others depending on your willingness to engage with the therapy.
+Some problems take longer to solve than others, and much depends on your willingness to engage with the therapy.
 It is not ‘hands on’ .
-You do the exercises at home alone or with your partner and feed back to me during your appointment.
+You do the exercises at home alone or with your partner and then feed back to me during your appointment.